angelinetanvy/PongXAlienInvader/README.md

 # PongXAlienInvader

 Combination of classic game pong and alien invader.
-Fully developed with JS and TS.
+Fully developed with TS for backend, HTML/CSS for frontend.